 A: I perform in many different venues, from theater productions, film, tv shows, commercials, festivals, cruise ships, nightclubs, sport arenas, convention centers, corporate events, special celebrations and anywhere people would like to be entertained and amazed.
-Feel free to check my resume.
+Please see my resume.

-Q: What is your image of yourself when you are inside the balloon?
+Q: What is the image of yourself when you are inside the balloon?